 Bristol City Council, Cathedral Primary School (CPS) and Bristol Cathedral Choir School (BCCS) are working together to make the journey to school safer.

-To date, Bristol City Council has successfully launched the School Streets scheme with seven primary schools in the city, and we are now looking to extend this to CPS and BCCS which launched on the 4th September 2023.
+To date, Bristol City Council has successfully launched the School Streets scheme with seven primary schools in the city, This was extended to CPS and BCCS which launched on the 4th September 2023.

 The main aims of Bristol School Streets are to: